Romeo Akbar Walter

-Romeo Akbar Walter (RAW; alluding to the Research and Analysis Wing) is a 2019 Indian Hindi-language action thriller film written and directed by Robbie Grewal.
+Romeo Akbar Walter (RAW; alluding to the Research and Analysis Wing) is a 2019 Indian Hindi-language spy action thriller film written and directed by Robbie Grewal.
 It stars John Abraham, Mouni Roy, Jackie Shroff and Sikandar Kher.
 The narrative centers on a banker who is recruited as a spy for the Research and Analysis Wing (R&AW or RAW) for an undercover operation in Pakistan, where he faces both physical and emotional challenges.
 The film was inspired by the life of Indian spy Ravindra Kaushik and theatrically released on 5 April 2019.

 Plot

-In November 1971, at ISI detention cell, Karachi, a man is being given the 3rd degree of torture.
+In November 1971, at an ISI detention cell in Karachi a man is being given third degree torture.
 The movie then goes 9 months back.

 In 1971, Shrikant Rai, the Chief of the RAW recruits Rehamatullah Ali a.k.a.
 Romeo, a banker, after he manages to foil a bank robbery staged by the RAW agents to test his skills for espionage in Pakistan.
 After training in combat and covert communication techniques, he departs to Pakistan.

 In Pakistan, he becomes Akbar Malik, and in his operations is helped by Joker and Mudassar, Pakistani locals helping RAW.
 Planned circumstances bring him closer to the target Isaq Afridi (Anil George), whose trust in him strengthens when Akbar not only assures him of his hatred towards India but also saves him from an attack conducted by the henchmen of Nawab Afridi.
 Akbar informs RAW about a planned attack on Badlipur that would claim innocent lives, both in India and East Pakistan.
 However, relations between Afridi and Akbar also intensify, due to which he refuses to betray him when Nawab approaches him with an offer to work for him.
 However, while leaving the rendezvous, Nawab forgets an envelope and asks Akbar to deliver it to the described room number.
 He is surprised to find his girlfriend Shraddha Sharma there and exclaims "You?" in disbelief.
 She gestures him to keep quiet and opens up a telephone receiver to show a spy transmitter inside it, proving that her room was bugged.
 She reveals that she, too was working for the RAW and was sent there because Akbar wanted someone close to be sent for him.